openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C01_Noise.md

  ## Noise gradients

- Noise functions have evaluable gradients, a direction to where the value of the function increases the fastest,  The `gradient1D`, `gradient2D`, `gradient3D` and `gradient4D` functions can be used to estimate the gradients.
+ Noise functions have evaluable gradients, a direction to where the value of the function increases the fastest.
+The `gradient1D`, `gradient2D`, `gradient3D` and `gradient4D` functions can be used to estimate gradients for noise functions.

  <video controls>
     <source src="media/orx-noise-300.mp4" type="video/mp4"></source>